lefticus/presentations/CurrentStateOfStaticAnalysis.md

 # assert - Conclusions

  * No tool tested complained as long as `i` was used.
- * cppcheck says it's supposed to catch assert statements with side effects
+ * cland and cppcheck say they are supposed to catch assert statements with side effects